 Sense of Place

-In partnership with RSU 1, the local school district including the surrounding towns of Bath, West Bath, Woolwich and Georgetown
+In partnership with Regional School Unit 1, the local school district including the surrounding towns of Bath, Phippsburg, and Woolwich

 Maine Maritime Museum’s Sense of Place program is designed to introduce students to their hometown heritage and the varied ways this heritage and history has evolved and changed over time.
 The interdisciplinary curriculum introduces students to topics in environmental history and ecology, economics and civics, geography, Wabanaki studies, and US History and Globalization.
 The program serves all 2nd, 4th, and 7th grade students (600+ in total) in Regional School Unit 1 on repeated field trips to the museum over the course of the academic year.
 Students link critical moments and issues of the past with their everyday lives in order better understand the world around them.
 The curriculum scaffolds critical thinking and primary source analysis skills, cultivates creative problem solving through guided inquiry instruction, and demonstrates the importance of questions, reconsiderations, and differing perspectives when thinking about cultural heritage.